-However, a number of concerns specific to genomic oriented journals have been overlooked, particularly in the areas of interoperability, interpretability, reusability, organization, versioning, granularity in large dynamic data sets, and overall standards.
-As such, with the growing relevance and importance of supplemental materials in genomic research, we propose a number of additional changes that can be employed in publishing supplements to help make the data and information published therein more useful for the researcher.
+However, a number of concerns specific to genomic-oriented journals have been overlooked, particularly in the areas of interoperability, interpretability, reusability, organization, versioning, granularity in large dynamic data sets, and overall standards.
+With the growing relevance and importance of supplemental materials in genomic research, we propose a number of additional changes that can be employed in publishing supplements to help make the data and information published therein more useful for the researcher.

-This supplement provides an expanded version of the propose structural suggestions from the primary text as well as additional information relating to suggested standardizations that will be valuable in optimizing the usefulness of supplemental materials.

-As described above, and in the primary paper, scientific papers tend to become convoluted in their sometimes ineffective efforts toward conciseness.
-Supplements have the potential to provide substantial clarity of the published text, not only by providing often much needed annotation, but by also providing important and additional information.

 With a recognized and useful supplement, such as this one, authors need not jam as much raw data and tenuously related information into the paper, and as such, the main text can be made all the more readable.
-This is particularly the case if each section and subsection in the main text can be directly tied to the corresponding expanded section or subsection, for among other things, said raw data and tenuously related information, in the supplement, through an established, logical, and linked hierarchy.
+This is particularly the case if each section and subsection in the main text can be directly tied to the corresponding expanded section or subsection through an established, logical, and linked hierarchy.

 Even though the supplement will likely never be as refined a document as the main text, improvements can be made.

-In particular, without the constraints of space on a published page, online supplemental material can afford to be clearly written and well-documented, allowing for an expanded and better defined representation of the research and results.
+Σ.II.TL Proposal (Technical Language)

+DOIs, micro-referencing, and hierarchical headings.

+Supplements should fit within the research stack an archived of scientific record.

+Supplements should include workflows, data verification and provenance and should be curated.

+Supplements should be designed to be findable, crawlable and readable by indexes such as Web of Science, Pubmed and Google Scholar.

+Supplements should follow FAIR Standards

+Σ.II.CPL Proposal (Computer Parsable Langauge)

+Attribution: DOI; micro-referencing;

+Design: Hierarchical headings.

+Elements: workflows; data verification and provenance; subsections

+Search: findable; crawlable; readable; indexed

+Qualities: FAIR; readable; structured;printable

-Σ.II.a The FAIR Standards: Findable, Accessible, Interoperable, and Reusable
+Σ.II∥A The FAIR Standards: Findable, Accessible, Interoperable, and Reusable

 As provided in the primary paper, the recent FAIR approach for scientific information that relates to both human and machine analysis of presented data.
 Noteworthy of this supplement, we provide additional citations than what have been provided in the primary text.
 For example with regard to the FAIR standards, see, also See, also similar ideas: